-The consolidated statements of operations include deficiency of revenues over expenses as the performance indicator.
-Items excluded from deficiency of revenues over expenses are net assets released from restrictions used for purchases of property, buildings and equipment, grants for the purchase of property, buildings and equipment and transfers to members, net.
+The consolidated statements of operations include excess (deficiency) of revenues over expenses as the performance indicator.
+Items excluded from excess (deficiency) of revenues over expenses are change in defined benefit pension and other postretirement health plan liabilities to be recognized in future periods, net assets released from restrictions used for purchases of property, buildings and equipment, grants for the purchase of property, buildings and equipment and transfers to members, net.

-Transactions deemed by management to be ongoing, major or central to the provision of health care services are reported as operating revenue and operating expenses and are included in deficiency of operating revenue over operating expenses before other items.
-Peripheral transactions or transactions of an infrequent nature are excluded from deficiency of operating revenue over expenses before other items.
+Transactions deemed by management to be ongoing, major or central to the provision of health care services are reported as operating revenue and operating expenses and are included in excess (deficiency) of operating revenue over operating expenses before other items.
+Peripheral transactions or transactions of an infrequent nature are excluded from excess (deficiency) of operating revenue over expenses before other items.